dsnair/unit-testing-examples/react-testing-I/README.md

 Some of the topics covered were:

 - introduction to testing a React application.
-- using the `react-testing-library` testing framework.
+- using the `react-testing-library` testing framework; [docs](https://testing-library.com/docs/react-testing-library/intro)
 - writing unit tests for React components.

 ## Project Description